Why the U.S. is targeting Putin's daughters Katerina and Maria | Politics

 His other daughter Maria Vladimirovna Vorontsova leads government-funded programs that have received billions of dollars from the Kremlin toward genetics research, and are personally overseen by Putin, the United States said.
 "We have reason to believe that Putin, and many of his cronies, and the oligarchs, hide their wealth, hide their assets, with family members that place their assets and their wealth in the U.S. financial system, and also many other parts of the world," a senior U.S. administration official told reporters.

-The United States' latest round of sanctions on Russia includes two new targets: Russian President Vladimir Putin's two adult daughters, Katerina and Maria, who U.S. officials believe are hiding Putin's wealth.

-"We have reason to believe that Putin, and many of his cronies, and the oligarchs, hide their wealth, hide their assets, with family members that place their assets and their wealth in the U.S. financial system, and also many other parts of the world," a senior U.S. administration official told reporters.
 "We believe that many of Putin's assets are hidden with family members, and that's why we're targeting them," the official said, speaking on condition of anonymity.
+On Thursday, the Kremlin said it was bewildered by the U.S. decision, and described the move against the daughters as part of a broader Western frenzy against Russia.

-Reuters was not immediately able to reach Putin's daughters, their representatives or the Kremlin for comment.
-Sanctions announced Wednesday also include the daughter and wife of Russian foreign affairs minister Sergei Lavrov.
+Reuters was not able to reach Putin's daughters or their representatives.
+The sanctions announced Wednesday also include the daughter and wife of Russian foreign affairs minister Sergei Lavrov.
 The U.S. also banned Americans from investing in Russia, and targeted Russian financial institutions and Kremlin officials, in response to what President Joe Biden condemned as Russian "atrocities" in Ukraine.

 Russia denies intentionally attacking civilians and says images of bodies in Bucha north of Kyiv were staged to justify more sanctions against Moscow.
 Moscow says it is engaged in a "special military operation" designed to demilitarize and "denazify" Ukraine.
 Ukraine and Western governments reject that as a false pretext for Russia's invasion.